![]() |

 |---|---|

-| Fruit Bats | Direct contact with saliva or droppings. |
+| Fruit Bats | Direct contact with saliva, urine, or droppings of infected Pteropus bats. |

-| Raw Tree Sap | Contaminated date palm sap (common in Bangladesh). |
+| Raw Tree Sap | Consuming raw date palm sap contaminated by bats (unrelated fatal case reported in Bangladesh, Feb 2026). |

-| Human to Human | Body fluids; high risk for caregivers/nurses. |
+| Human to Human | Close physical contact; especially high risk for nurses and family caregivers. |

 "Peeing in the Punch Bowl"